markusgeert/drizzle-zero/README.md

 To specify a custom tsconfig file, use `-t, --tsconfig <tsconfig-file>`.
 It will, by default, look for one in the current directory.

+**Important:** the `drizzle-zero.config.ts` file and the Drizzle schema files **must be included in the tsconfig** for the type resolution to work.
+If they are not included, there will be an error similar to `Failed to find type definitions`.

 ### Define Zero schema file

 You can then import the `zero-schema.gen.ts` schema from your Zero `schema.ts`